mathurinm/mathurinm.github.io/_posts/2024-07-25-cnrs_inria_advice.md

 INRIA has issued a very useful guide: [Advice for Applicants for a Young Graduate Scientist Position at INRIA](https://www.inria.fr/sites/default/files/2021-01/CE_guide-applicant-CRCN.pdf).

-TLDR:
+The key points are:
-- the application requires lots of work and communication with the teams you apply to: start in october
+- the application requires lots of work and communication with the teams you apply to: start as soon as possible, no later than October
 - show 5 to 10 years ambition in your research project, depart from your PhD works
 - do not be too technical, neither in the research project, nor in the audition
 - keep in mind that most members of the jury are not expert in your research area